 Bessie was born in Glasgow in 1910 and graduated with an MA from Glasgow University in 1932.
 Intending to seek employment as a teacher, Bessie agreed to take a summer job working at Laphroaig distillery, where she would assist the owner and manager, Ian Hunter.

 The two developed a strong working relationship it seems and when Hunter suffered a stroke in 1938, Bessie came to his aid, becoming head of US distribution in the process.
 By the dawn of World War II, Bessie had taken over as distillery manager and when Ian Hunter died in 1954, he left his controlling share, along with his house and land, to Bessie.

 At a time when blended scotch was king, Bessie saw potential in marketing single malt whisky in its own right and was named as the Scotch Whisky Association’s American Spokesperson in 1961, travelling the US and sharing the word of Islay and Laphroaig.

 In 1967 Bessie sold her controlling share to Long John Distillers but stayed on as distillery manager until her retirement in 1972.
 A decade later she passed away in Gartnavel hospital in Glasgow, leaving her beloved Laphroaig as one of the most treasured single malts in the world.

-Of course, today Laphroaig is owned by Japanese giants Suntory but the brand remains as loved as always and the distillery continues to produce some of the most characterful malts in the world, and in one of the most beautiful locations too.
-It’s not hard to see why Bessie came here with the intention of staying a few months only to end up staying for the best part of 50 years.
+Today Laphroaig is owned by Japanese giants Suntory with the distillery continuing to produce some of the most characterful whisky in the world.
+The distillery itself stands in a serene bay, surrounded by a rugged, yet beautiful landscape.
+It is not hard to see why Bessie Williamson came with the intention of working for a few months and ended up staying for 50 years.

-Overall: 44 / 50.
 Despite the high price, this won’t disappoint an Islay fan, offering a little extra maturity without losing the heavy peat influence that makes Laphroaig what it is.